scorpiofishingicecoffee/Improved_JS_WeatherChecker/README.md

 -----------------------------

-# This is what it should look like after you click open in browser
+# This is what it should look like after it's been opened

 ![Screenshot (68)](https://user-images.githubusercontent.com/105265074/191733440-504a8706-1902-4136-8516-dea53efcc719.png)